 These Sloppy Joes are delicious enough for adults and kids alike!
-Made from scratch, with a rich, smokey flavor and the addition of healthy vegetables, these truly are finger-licking-good!
+Made from scratch, with a rich, smoky flavor and the addition of healthy vegetables, these truly are finger-licking-good!

-Having Sloppy Joes for dinner doesn’t have to mean opening a can and heating up whatever is inside.
-You can make a homemade, delicious, flavourful meal that the whole family will love in under an hour!
+Having Sloppy Joes for dinner doesn’t have to mean opening a can of premade Sloppy Joe mix…Yuck!
+Instead, you can make a homemade, delicious, flavourful meal that the whole family will love in under an hour!

 Don’t be afraid to slip vegetables into dishes like Sloppy Joes; not only are they healthy, but they add flavor and texture.
 And you don’t have to stick to what I have listed in the recipe; you could use red peppers, celery, or carrots.

 I highly recommend toasting the hamburger buns.
-Trust me, it will take your Sloppy Joes to a whole other level!
-If you don’t have a toaster or the buns won’t fit in your toaster, you can always toast the buns in the oven.
+Trust me; it will take your Sloppy Joes to a whole other level!
+Of course, if you don’t have a toaster or the buns won’t fit in your toaster, you can always toast the buns in the oven.

 - Preheat the oven to 350° F.